 - Optional heated steering wheel

 - Optional navigation system with a backup camera

 Under the Hood

 - Standard 200-horsepower, 2.4-liter four-cylinder that teams with a six-speed automatic transmission

-- Optional 274-hp, turbocharged 2.0-liter four-cylinder, which works only with the automatic transmission
+- Optional 274-hp, turbocharged 2.0-liter four-cylinder with the automatic transmission

 Standard safety features include:

 - Electronic stability system